UAE adopts amendments to grant citizenship to investors, other professionals

-- “The UAE cabinet, local Emiri courts and executive councils will nominate those eligible for the citizenship under clear criteria set for each category," says UAE Vice President.

-- "The law allows receivers of the UAE passport to keep their existing citizenship," said Sheikh Mohammed.

-The United Arab Emirates (UAE) on Saturday adopted amendments that would allow the Gulf state to grant citizenship to investors and other professionals including scientists, doctors and their families.
+DUBAI: The United Arab Emirates has adopted amendments that would allow the Gulf state to grant citizenship to investors and other professionals including scientists, doctors and their families, the government said on Saturday.

-The development was made public by Dubai's ruler and UAE Vice President Sheikh Mohammed bin Rashid Al Maktoum in a tweet stating: “The UAE cabinet, local Emiri courts and executive councils will nominate those eligible for the citizenship under clear criteria set for each category."
+"The UAE cabinet, local Emiri courts and executive councils will nominate those eligible for the citizenship under clear criteria set for each category," Dubai's ruler and UAE Vice President Sheikh Mohammed bin Rashid Al Maktoum said in a twitter post.

 "The law allows receivers of the UAE passport to keep their existing citizenship," Sheikh Mohammed added.